-The South Dakota Governor’s Office of Economic Development is now accepting applications for $960,000 in funding for the Ethanol Infrastructure Incentive Program for the 2013 fiscal year.
-The first $760,000 of qualifying project applications will be awarded grants.
-The additional $200,000 portion of the program funds will be awarded on a competitive basis following the completion of the first phase of funding.
+The South Dakota Governor’s Office of Economic Development is now accepting applications for the installation of ethanol Flex-Pumps (ethanol blender pumps).
+The ethanol Flex-Pump Program will has $500,000 in Ethanol Infrastructure Incentive Program funding for the 2014 fiscal year (July 2013-June 2014).
+The first $400,000 of qualifying project applications will be awarded grants.
+The additional $100,000 portion of the program funds will be awarded on a competitive basis following the completion of the first phase of funding.
 Applications are now available.

-The State of South Dakota has allocated $3.5 million over the next five years to get the program on its feet.
-In the first 2012 funding cycle, $940,000 in award funding was allocated to 26 retail fuel stations for the installation of 55 ethanol blender pumps.
-Of those projects, at least six have been completed.
+The State of South Dakota has allocated $3.5 million over to get the program on its feet.
+In the first two years, $1,455,000 in award funding was allocated to 41 retail fuel stations for the installation of 85 ethanol Flex-Pumps.
+Of those projects, 23 projects have been completed and reimbursed a total of $685,000.

 The Ethanol Infrastructure Incentive Program was designed to alleviate retailers across the state from costs associated with the installation of blender pumps.

-Ethanol pumps must be installed at a retail location and:
+Ethanol flex pumps must be installed at a retail location and:

 Awardees must continue to sell ethanol blends in excess of 15 percent for a minimum of 24 months of receiving assistance, or repay grant award.
 GOED may forgive a failure to comply if any of the following conditions are met: